Alemenew/alx-system_engineering-devops/0x02-shell_redirections/README.md

 **2-hellofile** This script is used to display the content of /etc/passwd

 **3-twofiles** This script is used to display two files at ones by using the less command

+**4-lastlines** This script is used to display the last 10 lions of /etc/passwd by using tail command